Why Study at MHCHS?

 At Mill Hill County High School Sixth Form, our main aim is to provide our students with opportunities - both academic and personally enriching in equal measure.

 Students leave us with the A-level qualifications they need to pursue their next steps.
-Over the past 4 years, 60% of A-Level grades awarded were at grade A*, A and B with most students entering the 30 most selective universities in 2019.
-Every year we have students who successfully gain places for undergraduate study at Oxford, Cambridge and Medical School.
+In public examinations, students achieve consistently above the national average with 57% of grades being between A*-B in 2023.
+Most students are awarded places at the most selective universities, and we continue to have the largest Sixth Form cohort in London to enter university – please see Sixth Form Destinations on our website.
+Every year we have students who successfully gain places for undergraduate study at Oxford, Cambridge and Medical School and we have an increasing number of students being offered degree apprenticeships with major companies such as Jaguar Land Rover, Sky and IBM.
 We run a bespoke programme to support aspiring students with all aspects of their applications.

 We offer a broad A-level curriculum to facilitate a wide range of choices and unique curriculum combinations.
-Students receive 10 hours of specialist A-Level teaching per subject across their fortnightly timetable.
-Remaining study periods can be purposefully utilised in the designated Sixth Form Study rooms or School Library.
+Students receive 10 hours of specialist A-Level teaching per subject across their fortnightly timetable and 1 hour of dedicated PSHE learning for students’ personal development.
+Remaining study periods can be purposely utilised in the designated Sixth Form Study Space or School Library.

 There are a range of leadership opportunities available for KS5 students to undertake, for example, becoming a member of The Student Leadership Team.
 Student voice is held in high regard at Mill Hill County High School and all students are actively encouraged to contribute to our community in this way.
 The Sixth Form also provides plenty of ways for students to showcase their talents outside of academia through our extensive enrichment programme.
 We also offer a wide range of educational visits within the UK and abroad, which continue to be very popular with Sixth Form students.

-The final date for the submission of applications in order to be considered for a firm offer of a place for September 2022 is as follows: Friday 17th December 2021 for current Mill Hill County High School students and Sunday 31st January 2022 for new entrants currently resident in the UK.
+The final date for the submission of applications to be considered for an offer of a place for September 2024 is as follows: Thursday 21st December 2023 for current Mill Hill County High School students and Thursday 31st January 2024 for new entrants.
 Consultations for most new entrants will be held in late February/early March.